 Redbud Ranch is a turn-key, highly improved, 848 acre spread of wildlife-rich timber and fertile pasture.
 It is truly a gorgeous place.
 With nearly 1.5 miles of frontage along Pine Creek, the ranch affords some of the finest whitetail hunting in Northeast Texas.
 Pine Creek is renowned for holding monster whitetails.
 It provides excellent fishing and quick access to the Red River (about .75 miles).
 Redbud has well over 200 high-fenced acres with numerous exotics.
 The ranch comes loaded with everything you would need to keep the place in tip-top shape.

-The terrain at Redbud varies from rolling timbered hills to level smooth pasture along the north side of the ranch.
+Land: The terrain at Redbud varies from rolling timbered hills to level smooth pasture along the north side of the ranch.
 Redbud’s elevation ranges from 384’near Pine Creek to 478′ on the south side of the property.

 Soil: A variety of fertile loams (Woodtell, Annona, Sandy) and clays give this ranch excellent agricultural potential.

 Vegetation: The namesake “redbud” can be found is large numbers along Redbud Creek, running through the ranch.
 Pines, hickory and oaks make up the majority of the wooded areas.
 Many mature pecan trees produce large crops of nuts.
 Black walnut trees can also be found along Pine Creek.
 Dogwoods are plentiful.
 The north pastures produce thick Johnson grass that makes excellent hay.